SABS-R3-Epidemiology/rEpiabm/README.md

 It also produces a SI<sub>mild</sub>RD plot, which shows the overall progression of each status for the duration of the simulation.

-Further optional files are available, details described in [the Wiki](https://github.com/SABS-R3-Epidemiology/epiabm/wiki/Overview-of-the-Ferguson-Model) or see [this Jupyter notebook](./walk_through/detailed_example.ipynb) with a detailed illustration here .
+Further optional files are available, details described in [the Wiki](https://github.com/SABS-R3-Epidemiology/epiabm/wiki/Overview-of-the-Ferguson-Model).
 These data files can be used to produce plots for further analysis.